Visit Battleground's New Home on Ghost

 TL;DR

-• Battleground is a twice-a-week newsletter examining our nation’s electoral geography, focusing primarily on recent election results and local news sources.
+• Battleground is a newsletter examining our nation’s electoral geography primarily through the lens of state and local politics.

 • All posts are written by me, Justin Brown, a newsroom analyst that has worked with publications like The Atlantic, Vox Media and Scientific American.